Shopify/js-buy-sdk/README.md

 > [!CAUTION]
 > # Deprecation notice
 > **Note: The JS Buy SDK is deprecated as of January, 2025.** It will no longer be updated or maintained by Shopify past that point.
-A final major version will be released by the end of 2024 to remove the SDK's dependency on the [deprecated Checkout APIs](https://shopify.dev/changelog/deprecation-of-checkout-apis), replacing them with [Cart APIs](https://shopify.dev/docs/storefronts/headless/building-with-the-storefront-api/cart).
+A final major version will be released in January 2025 to remove the SDK's dependency on the [deprecated Checkout APIs](https://shopify.dev/changelog/deprecation-of-checkout-apis), replacing them with [Cart APIs](https://shopify.dev/docs/storefronts/headless/building-with-the-storefront-api/cart).
 Updating to this new version will allow the SDK to continue to function for most use cases.
 >
 > If you are using the JS Buy SDK, you have two options:
 >